-While it’s possible to create audio transcripts and video captions for personal audio and video yourself, it’s strongly advised to have them outsourced to an experienced specialist for formal media and events to make your captions and transcripts look professional and be universally understood.
-Captioning is an art that can be done well by an experienced professional who’s familiar with quality guidelines and optimal experience of captioning access.
+While it’s possible to create audio transcripts and video captions for personal audio and video yourself, it’s strongly advised that they are outsourced to an experienced specialist for formal media and events to make your captions and transcripts look professional and be universally understood.
+Captioning is an art that requires an experienced professional who’s familiar with quality guidelines and can produce the optimal experience of captioning access.

 - podcast transcripts,

 - quality check and editing of transcripts and captions for media creators that did the work themselves but want to ensure quality of their final products;

 We can also work with live captioners, interpreters, and other access providers whom you have already been using at your events – to improve the user experience of reading captions and event attendance in general.
 It’s not enough to just hire and use access service providers – it’s important to ensure that deaf and hard of hearing people can easily understand aural information and don’t get frustrated.
 Our deaf consultant can work with you on site or remotely.